-There is even a small, man-made hot pool in amongst the rocks that you can dip your feet in called Kvika Foot Bath.
-It can often be a little tricky to find but a top tip is to remember it's near one of the little huts you'll pass by as you drive out onto the peninsula.
+There's even a tiny, artificial hot pool among the rocks that you can dip your feet in called Kvika Foot Bath.
+It can often be a little tricky to find, but a top tip is to remember it's near one of the little huts you'll pass by as you drive out onto the peninsula.

-From May 1st to June 30th there is no access to the lighthouse, as it is nesting season.
-However, if the weather is good, the beach right by Grotta, that stretches up to near the Golf Course on the other side of the peninsula, can be a great spot to watch the sunset or have a picnic.
+From May 1 to June 30 every year, there's no access to the lighthouse, as it's nesting season.
+However, if the weather is good, the beach right by Grotta, which stretches up near the golf course on the other side of the peninsula, can be a great spot to watch the sunset or have a picnic.

 Photo by Michael James

-Perhaps not as remote as it used to be, but still considered a hidden gem, is Seljavallalaug pool in the south of Iceland.
+Perhaps not as remote as it used to be, but still considered a hidden gem, is the Seljavallalaug pool in South Iceland.

-Driving the South coast is popular amongst tourists but no bus tours take you to this place at the moment.
-It makes the experience of a walk into the mountains with a well earned dip between a mountain, glacier and a volcano all the more enjoyable.
+Driving the south coast is popular among tourists, but no bus tours take you to this place at the moment.
+It makes the experience of walking into the mountains with a well-earned dip between a mountain, glacier, and a volcano all the more enjoyable.
 It's also one of the more unusual things to do in Iceland that you can't do in many, if any, other places in the world.

 Among the available pools in Iceland, the Seljavallalaug pool is the oldest and still in pretty good shape.
 It even has a changing room (though there are no showers).
-There's no charge so just bring your swimsuit and enjoy the quietness of nature.
-We don't want to spoil his hidden beauty so be sure to bring your respect and care as well.
+There's no fee so just bring your swimsuit and enjoy the quietness of nature.
+We don't want to spoil his hidden beauty, so be sure to bring your respect and care as well.

-The pool is situated between the famous waterfalls Seljalandsfoss and Skógafoss.
-You'll need to drive off the beaten path and then walk around 15 minutes to reach this treasure, however - the experience is well worth the detour.
+The pool is situated between the famous Seljalandsfoss and Skogafoss waterfalls.
+You'll need to drive off the beaten path and then walk 0.7 miles (1.2 kilometers) to reach this treasure; however, the experience is well worth the detour.

 When it comes to South Iceland's hidden gems, Seljavallalaug Pool is definitely worth the effort.

-When driving from Reykjavík, take a left towards Seljavellir just before you reach Skógafoss.
-You'll drive past a selection of cabins on your left before joining a gravel road with plenty of potholes - added fun!
+When driving from Reykjavik, take a left towards Seljavellir before reaching Skogafoss.
+You'll go past a selection of cabins on your left before joining a gravel road with plenty of potholes - added fun.

-The soup is spectacular and you get to enjoy this experience right in the greenhouse itself.
-This helps to keep you very warm on those cold winter days and gives a great atmosphere nestled in amongst the tomatoes on the vine.
+The soup is spectacular, and you get to enjoy this experience right in the greenhouse itself.
+This helps keep you warm on cold winter days and provides a great atmosphere nestled among tomatoes on the vine.

 These guys are all about the tomato.
-You can get schnapps served in a tomato, tomato ice-cream (it sounds weird but it's delicious!), tomato chutney and of course a Bloody or a Virgin Mary.
+You can get schnapps served in a tomato, tomato ice cream (it sounds weird, but it's delicious), tomato chutney, and, of course, a Bloody or a Virgin Mary.
 There's also homemade bread (try the cinnamon-flavored option) and cucumber salsa accompanying the soup.

-Soup and bread (with free refills), accompanied with fresh basil, cucumber salsa, sour cream and butter only costs 1900 ISK, a great price for what you get!
+Soup and bread (with free refills), accompanied with fresh basil, cucumber salsa, sour cream, and butter, only costs around 14.50 USD - an excellent price for what you get.

-The whole atmosphere is very friendly, light, airy and warm (the tomatoes must be in a warm climate and get a lot of light all year round).
+The whole atmosphere is friendly, light, airy, and warm; the tomatoes must be in a warm climate and get a lot of light throughout the year.
 You can even get a tour of the tomato farm before your lunch.

-You can drop in at opening hours (every day from 12-16) but sometimes they get really big groups, so it's better to call ahead and check what time is most suitable.
+You can drop in anytime during opening hours (noon - 4 p.m. daily), but sometimes they get huge groups, so it's better to call ahead and check what time is most suitable.

 Photo by Jórunn Sjöfn

-In order to see the waterfall you need to walk between a couple of rocks, that form a little cave entrance, and then you'll be able to stand right underneath the waterfall (bring a raincoat, you will get wet!).
+To see the waterfall, you need to walk between a couple of rocks that form a little cave entrance, and then you'll be able to stand right underneath the waterfall.
+Bring a raincoat; you'll get wet.

 Even though only one south coast tour includes it as a sightseeing stop, you can easily go there on a regular south coast tour since Seljalandsfoss is always a significant stop.
 Just be aware of the time when you take the detour.
-Also, make sure you have some sturdy shoes for this jaunt as it will involve a bit of stone hoping on a fast-flowing stream.
+Also, make sure you have sturdy shoes for this excursion, as it involves some stone-hopping on a fast-flowing stream.

 Photo by Nanna

 I'm not sure if you would consider this one of the usual things to do in Iceland, but it's undoubtedly one of Iceland's best-kept secrets.
-This gorgeous (but simple and rustic) restaurant in Isafjordur in the Westfjords is only open during summer and Easter - so you have limited time to go and sample some of Iceland’s best seafood cuisine.
+This gorgeous (but simple and rustic) restaurant in Isafjordur in the Westfjords is only open during summer and Easter.
+So you have limited time to go and sample some of the country's best seafood.

 As it's only open for a limited time each year, Tjoruhusid is better known to locals than foreigners.
 If you're looking for non-touristy things to do in Iceland, you found it!
-Inside are wooden benches and you'll get to know who's sitting next to you.
-You can have an a la carte lunch for as little as 1800 ISK for the soup, 2500 ISK for the fish of the day or 3000 ISK for both.
+Inside are wooden benches, and you'll get to know who's sitting next to you.
+You can have an a la carte soup for lunch for as little as around 14 USD, or around 19 USD for the fish of the day, or around 23 USD for both.

-In the evenings there is a dinner buffet with a set price of 5500 ISK, but kids under the age of 14 dine for free.
+There's a dinner buffet in the evenings with a set price of about 42 USD.
+Kids under 14 dine for free.

 Photo by Nanna

-There is always very fresh fish, caught the same day just a few hundred meters away.
-If you're lucky enough to plan an adventure to the Westfjords, this is definitely a stop you don't want to miss.
+There's always fresh fish caught the same day, just a few hundred feet away.
+If you're lucky enough to plan an adventure to the Westfjords, this is an off-the-beaten-path stop that you don't want to miss.

-To reach it, drive road 711 from the ring road.
-(Turn left if you're coming from Reykjavík, turn right if you're coming from Akureyri).
+To reach this hidden gem, drive road 711 from the Ring Road (turn left if you're coming from Reykjavik, turn right if you're coming from Akureyri.).
 There aren't any tours going there, so you'll have to rent a car and get off the beaten path in Iceland.

-For those coming in the winter months, Hvitserkur can make the perfect foreground for some shots of the Northern Lights, if you're lucky enough to get a great show.
+For those coming in the winter months, Hvitserkur can make the perfect foreground for some shots of the northern lights if you're lucky enough to get a great show.
 Those moments make Hvitserkur one of my favorite secret spots in Iceland.

 Photo by Agneiszka M

-The direct translation is ‘Feather River Canyon’ and is one of Iceland's most picturesque canyons.
-Take your time to hike up it and enjoy the stunning scenery, but make sure you stick to the path.
+The direct translation is "Feather River Canyon" and is one of Iceland's most picturesque canyons.
+Take your time hiking up it and enjoying the stunning scenery, but make sure you stick to the path.

 Photo by Robert Bye

-Well worth the detour if you are on a Road Trip.
+It's well worth the detour if you're on a road trip.

-A day tour to Dettifoss waterfall, Ásbyrgi and Hljóðaklettar or a tour of the highlights of the north also take you to Hljóðaklettar.
-The best way to see Vesturdalur valley is by getting off the beaten track and driving yourself.
+A day tour to Dettifoss waterfall, Asbyrgi, and Hljodaklettar or a tour of North Iceland highlights also take you to Hljodaklettar.
+However, the best way to see Vesturdalur valley is by getting off the beaten track and driving yourself.

 Photo by Jorunn

-When the tunnel through Hvalfjörður opened back in 1998, the distance from Reykjavík to Borgarnes was shortened by approximately one hour, since people no longer had to drive Hvalfjordur fjord ("Whale fjord").
+When the tunnel through Hvalfjordur opened back in 1998, the distance from Reykjavik to Borgarnes was shortened by approximately one hour since people no longer had to drive Hvalfjordur fjord ("Whale fjord").
 Nowadays, hardly anyone drives this gorgeous fjord anymore.
 If you want to get off the beaten track in Iceland, Hvalfjordur is a must.

-The hike is beautiful and fairly easy, leading you through green mossy cliffs towards the waterfall and only takes about 2-3 hours.
+The hike is beautiful and relatively easy, leading you through green mossy cliffs towards the waterfall, and only takes about 2-3 hours.
 You can even book a hiking tour to Glymur waterfall.

 Photo by Regína Hrönn Ragnarsdóttir

-There is nothing there besides the sand, so if you want to go to a totally tranquil beach, with no vendors or shops to distract you, then here you can go for a walk all by yourself, which makes for a fantastic, non-touristy thing to do in Iceland and a unique experience.
+There's nothing there besides the sand, so if you want to go to a tranquil beach - no vendors or shops to distract you - Raudasandur delivers.
+You can go for a walk all by yourself, which makes for a fantastic, non-touristy thing to do in Iceland and a unique experience.

-The best way to get to Rauðasandur is either by driving all of the Westfjords or by taking the ferry Baldur from Stykkishólmur to Brjánslækur and drive from there.
-The area may not be accessible during wintertime and it's advisable to rent a four-wheel-drive car to cope best in the Westfjords.
+The best way to get to Raudasandur is to either drive all of the Westfjords or take the ferry Baldur from Stykkisholmur to Brjanslaekur and drive from there.
+The area may not be accessible during wintertime, and it's advisable to rent a four-wheel drive car to cope best in the Westfjords.

 Photo by Luciano Braga